Dick Schaap Did So Much Work

 Berkow told me: “Dick called me and said, ‘Would you be interested in doing an interview with Bobby Fischer?’
 I said, ‘Of course.’
 Anyone would.
 And so he called Fischer and arranged for me to do an interview.
 Fischer was in town staying at the Hilton.
 It turned out to be a two-part series.”
 (Fischer and Schaap eventually had a falling out.)

-Douglas (Warshaw) Alden, who would go on to be one of the founders of Classic Sports Network, which became ESPN Classic, was 16 when he met Schaap.
+Douglas (Warshaw) Alden — who would go on to be one of the members of the founding team, as head of production and programming at Classic Sports Network, which became ESPN Classic — was 16 when he met Schaap.
 Schaap was teaching a course at New School called Sports in the City, and they would later joke that it was a course in free speech: “Dick just got people — such as Robert Lipsyte, Dave Anderson, Red Holzman — to come speak for free.”

 While the term intern had not come into vogue yet, that is essentially what Alden became for Schaap at Sport magazine.
 While they went their separate ways after that summer, they later reconnected when Alden was a young producer at ABC, fresh out of school.
 Schaap joined ABC News in 1980 after nine years at NBC.